ruiteng2021/Movieversum/README.md

 ## Getting Started

-This app can be download from here: https://play.google.com/store/apps/details?id=com.tmdb.movieverse
+This app can be downloaded from here: https://play.google.com/store/apps/details?id=com.tmdb.movieverse